jbwang1997/OPUS/README.md

 ## News

+- [2024/09/26]: OPUS is accepeted by Neurips 2024 :rocket: :rocket: :rocket: .
-- [2024/9/17]: We release an initial version of OPUS.
+- [2024/09/17]: We release an initial version of OPUS.
 It achieves promising performance of 41.2 RayIoU and 36.2 mIoU on the NuScene-Occ3D dataset.

 ## Abstract
 Occupancy prediction, aiming at predicting the occupancy status within voxelized 3D environment, is quickly gaining momentum within the autonomous driving community.